gfk-ba/meteor-notifications/README.md

 });
 ```

-Optionally, you can also provide type specific options by changing the Notifications.defaultOptionsByType object.
+Optionally, you can also provide type-specific options by changing the `Notifications.defaultOptionsByType` object.

 ``` javascript
 Meteor.startup(function () {